gofiber/fiber/docs/guide/routing.md

 Custom constraints can be added to Fiber using the `app.RegisterCustomConstraint` method.
 Your constraints have to be compatible with the `CustomConstraint` interface.

+It is a good idea to add external constraints to your project once you want to add more specific rules to your routes.
+For example, you can add a constraint to check if a parameter is a valid ULID.

 ```go
 // CustomConstraint is an interface for custom constraints
 type CustomConstraint interface {